Skip to content

 Your Travel Guide To The Best Of Warsaw, Poland

-The Old Town of Warsaw is actually relatively new.
-After being razed to the ground by the German occupiers in 1944 and 90% of the Old Town was destroyed, the city was rebuilt once the war ended.
-Immediately after the liberation, the reconstruction of the Old Town began, and it lasted until the mid-1960s.
+The Old Town of Warsaw is relatively new.
+After being razed to the ground by the German occupiers in 1944, and 90% of the Old Town was destroyed, the city was rebuilt once the war ended.
+Immediately after the liberation, reconstruction began, and it lasted until the mid-1960s.
 This terrible history of the area has earned it its place on the UNESCO World Heritage Site list.

-No visit to Warsaw would be complete without seeing this beautiful, colorful Old Town.
-The best thing to do there is to just walk through the small alleys in the Old Town, have a coffee or a beer in one of the cute cafes, and watch the hustle and bustle there.
+No visit to Warsaw would be complete without seeing this beautiful, colourful Old Town.
+The best thing to do there is to just walk through the small alleys, have a coffee or a beer in one of the cute cafes, and watch the hustle and bustle.

 Warsaw Royal Castle